braindotai/Real-Time-Super-Resolution/README.md

 # Patch size affect

-Ideally larger the patch size better the adversarial training hence better the results, since an enlarged receptive field helps the network to capture more semantic information.
+Ideally larger the patch size better the adversarial training hence better the results, since an enlarged receptive field helps both the models to capture more semantic information.
 Therefore the paper uses 96x96 to 192x192 as the patch size resolution, but since I was constrained to utilize Google Colab, my patch size was only 32x32 😶, and that too with batch size of 8.

 # Multiple compression methods